 Next in the marketing mix is price.

 Let’s now look at the second element of the marketing mix: price.
 It is this element of the mix that signals to the customer the value of the product.
-But, if we set the price too high we likely loose sales.
+But, if we set the price too high we likely lose sales.
 Or if we set too low, we don’t maximise revenue.

 When we look, we can find many different pricing strategies.
 And we also find many different ways of categorising them.
 I want to highlight one categorisation approach that I have found useful in the past.
 Here it is in Figure 4.